-During the period of July 1, 2019 thru June 30, 2020, there were 6,807 visitors recorded at the Alberta Facility and 1,207 visitors at the Mecklenburg Facility.
-Of those visits, 3,178 were visits from family and friends, 1,930 were from attorneys and 1,699 were internet visits at the Alberta

-Facility and 1,105 were visits from family and friends, 60 were from attorneys and 42 were internet visits at the Mecklenburg Facility.
+During the period of July 1, 2020 thru June 30, 2021, there were 5,315 visitors recorded at the Alberta Facility and 26 visitors at the Mecklenburg Facility.
+Of those visits, 2,236 were professional visits and 3,079 were internet visits at the Alberta Facility and 1 visit was a professional visit and 25 were internet visits at the Mecklenburg Facility.
+The visits at the Mecklenburg Facility decreased over the last year due to the fact that the facility was temporarily closed due to staffing shortages and COVID-19.